Accounting and Finance BSc (Hons)

 Mentorship Scheme

-ICAEW CASSL Mentorship Scheme Chartered Accountant Student Society London (CASSL) volunteers and directors, who are Chartered Accountant students at top UK companies, are dedicated to mentoring and providing students with invaluable industry insights.
+We are part of the ICAEW Mentorship Scheme Chartered Accountant Student Society London volunteers and directors.
+The scheme is made up of Chartered Accountant students at top UK companies, who are dedicated to mentoring and providing Kingston University students with invaluable industry insights.

 This meaningful partnership offers students the chance to network with renowned professionals and gain advice, study tips and interview guidance from mentors who have recently achieved success in the industry.